milandas63/USBM-MCA-JAVA-01/Class-Lesson/Day-05 (06-10-2023)/readme.txt

             =   A field may be final.
 If a field is final, the field becomes constant.
 The =   value of the field can't be changed after they are created.
             =   A method may be final.
-If a method is final, the same method can't be overrided.
+If a method is final, the same method can't be overridden.

         >   static
             =   A field may be static.
-If a field is static, all instances of that class share common memory location for a static field.
+If a field is static, all instances of that class share a common memory location for a static field.
+            =   All members of a class that are declared static are accessible by class name reference.

         >   native
         >   synchronized